misaleh/indigo/about.md

 This is a personal website, I will post stuff about tech and my own interests.

-Please feel to contact me for any reason, you can find my mail on the [Home Page](https://mostafasaleh.com)
+Please feel free to contact me for any reason, you can find my mail on the [Home Page](https://mostafasaleh.com)